-Dear God, who is he?
+MRS. GEDDES Dear God, who is he?

-Get a blanket!
+ALICE Get a blanket!

 We see the burning fireplace in Alice's cabin.
-Mrs. Geddes secures the door and the women drag Abisha toward the fireplace.
+The women drag Abisha toward the fireplace.
 Alice covers him with the blanket and both women see the swollen mass of blood and ice that are his feet.
 Mrs. Geddes shuts the cabin door.